 The truth about how to be confident

-If you are looking for information online about how to be confident, these are some of the suggestions you’ll find:
+If you are looking for information online about how to be confident, these are some of the suggested confidence building activities you’ll find:

 - Be positive